BroadbandForum/usp-test/09-functionality.md

 ### Test Metrics

-1. The EUT sends a Notify message with an OperationComplete element.
-2. The ETU sends a Notify message with a TransferComplete! event.
+1. The EUT sends a Notify message with a TransferComplete! event.
 2. The EUT sends a Get response with a Status parameter of ValidationFailed.

 ## 9.7 Upgrading the Agent's Firmware - Download to Active Bank